World’s 50 Best Restaurants 2022

 Where: Lima, Peru

 In honour of its origins, Central in Lima showcases the finest of Peruvian culture.
-Chef Virgilio Martinez (who also owns Lima in London) focuses on locally-sourced produce, and the dishes celebrate the unique landscapes, history and traditions of their homeland.
+Chef Virgilio Martinez (who also owns Lima in London) focuses on locally-sourced produce, and the dishes celebrate the unique landscapes, history, and traditions of their homeland.
 The tasting menu features the finest food that land and sea have to offer: scallops, squid and clams come fresh from the coast and the Amazon, while the Sacred Valley offers up pork belly and goat’s neck.

 Sustainability is at the core of everything they do at Central, Recycling, composting and closing the loop on waste ingredients all come second nature.
 Guests are given an insight into this diverse culinary by taking them through a vegetable garden with over 100 plant species.